 Archive Format - You can get a deployable set of files or have it zipped up in an archive format.
 This is controlled by the archive settings.

 Embed Code - This is the code you'll use to deploy your build at run-time and will be different based on property type.

-On the environment screen, you have a drop-down menu to select from the existing adapters on your property.
+On the environment screen, you have a drop-down menu to select from the existing hosts on your property.

-When a build is created, Launch will deliver that build to whatever location you've specified with the assigned adapter.
+When a build is created, Launch will deliver that build to whatever location you've specified with the assigned host.